Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 [comment]: <> (Describe new window?
 Angehängtes Dokument window.
 See 01a_Bookings.md, Document attached.)

 - *Reference1*
-The reference 1 value is displayed, if available.
+The reference 1 value is displayed if available.

 - *Reference2*
-The reference 2 value is displayed, if available.
+The reference 2 value is displayed if available.

 - *Posting text*
 The posting text is displayed.